merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 anvi-estimate-metabolism -c %(contigs-db)s --include-zeros
 {{ codestop }}

+**Including module copy number in long-format output**

+You can ask this program to count the number of copies of each module in your input samples by providing the `--add-copy-number` flag:

+{{ codestart }}
+anvi-estimate-metabolism -c %(contigs-db)s --output-modes modules,module_paths,module_steps --add-coverage
+{{ codestop }}

+Just like module completeness, copy number can be calculated using two different strategies.
+You can find information about the calculations in the technical details section below, and information about what copy number output looks like in %{kegg-metabolism}s.

+This flag also works for matrix output.

 **Including coverage and detection in long-format output**

 If you have a profile database associated with your contigs database and you would like to include coverage and detection data in the metabolism estimation output files, you can use the `--add-coverage` flag.
 You will need to provide the profile database as well, of course. :)